 The Bereavement Office is situated on Level 3 near the main entrance to the hospital.

 Relatives and friends may wish to visit the deceased at the hospital to pay their last respects.
-You will need an appointment to view and this will arranged as soon as possible.
-Please ask the ward staff to make arrangements or telephone the hospital switchboard on 01935 475122 or the Mortuary on 01935 384332 to make an appointment.
+This will be arranged as soon as possible for you.
+Please ask the ward staff to make arrangements or telephone the mortuary on 01935 384 332 to make an appointment before you visit.
+The phone line is open during standard weekday working hours and viewings are arranged Monday to Friday from 9am to 5pm.

 Hospital Chaplains are available to offer support and can be contacted 24 hours a day via the hospital switchboard on 01935 475122.
 The Hospital Chapel is on Level 4 and is open from early morning until the evening for personal reflection and prayer.
 Visitors from all religions and none are welcome to pray in the Chapel and may use the sacred texts, prayer mats and other resources kept in the Chapel.
 The Hospital Chaplains will put you in touch with ministers of other faiths if you require.